 Impact of Google’s Optimisation for User Experience on Your Website.

 SEO experts now have a lot more going on for them.
 With Google’s constant algorithm update, more than ever before, the satisfaction of searchers is now the focus.
 It is no longer about using keywords to create content that is relevant to their searches.
 Ranking high on search engines (especially Google) involves more deliberate work.
-Since their goal is to make the web more delightful, they have decided that optimisation for User Experience is the way forward for website owners who which to enjoy the benefits of being visible on search engines.
+Since their goal is to make the web more delightful, they have decided that optimisation for User Experience is the way forward for website owners who wish to enjoy the benefits of being visible on search engines.

 Understanding User Experience